The Machine Shop is dedicated to taking the theoretical knowledge learned in a classroom environment and applying it to real world tactile solutions.

 The shop contain a spectrum of equipment and technology ranging from simple hand tools and measuring equipment to fully CNC controlled multi-axis mills and lathes.
 It has become an unmatched resource, accessible to students and staff across multiple disciplines and departments.

-The Machine Shop is located in the the Mechanical Engineering Building ground floor and in the Mechanical Engineering Annex (EGA 116) behind the main building.
+The Machine Shop is located in the Engineering Annex (EGA 116) behind the Mechanical Engineering Building.
 The C15 parking lot resides between the two buildings.

 You will need to sign up for shop safety classes before you can access the shop.
 The shop is for working on official UW sponsored projects including student technical clubs and official research.
 All shop users must be a active students, staff, or faculty members of the University of Washington.